Pairing: Dean Winchester/Harry Potter

 "Are you coming?"
 Future Dean growled.

 Castiel only sighed.

 "Of course.
 But why is he?
-I mean, he's you from five years ago.
-If something happens to him, you're gone, right?"
+I mean, he's an alternate you from five years ago.
+Isn't this too dangerous for him?"
 Castiel didn't seem really worried about him, even though he was asking.

 "He's coming."
 Future Dean stated.